You will most likely find me in the forest, next to the lake, reading a book. Just follow the cigar smoke!

 But then, that really changed my life:

-For a few years, I have been writing about these trips, but this is not a typical travel blog.
+For a few years, I have been writing about these trips.
+But you should be warned: This is not a typical travel blog.

 In summer of 2017, I returned to university, studying history.
 That means I will travel less, but oddly enough this may mean that I have more time to write and publish.
 And I brought home plenty of notebooks filled with stories from my trips.
 But in order to keep the blog alive, I have to ask for your support.